salemove/freddy/README.md

 * Inject the appropriate default logger and set up connection parameters:

-        Salemove::Messaging.setup(Logger.new(STDOUT), host: 'localhost', port: 5672, user: 'guest', pass: 'guest')
+        Messaging.setup(Logger.new(STDOUT), host: 'localhost', port: 5672, user: 'guest', pass: 'guest')

-* Instantiate the messenger facade to produce and respond to messages:
+* Use Freddy to deliver and respond to messages:

-        Salemove::Messaging::Messenger.new(use_unique_channel = false, logger = Messaging.logger)
+        Messaging::Freddy.new(use_unique_channel = false, logger = Messaging.logger)

-    * if *use\_unique\_channel* is set to true, then this messenger instance will create and use a new tcp connection
+    * if *use\_unique\_channel* is set to true, then this Freddy instance will create and use a new tcp connection

-* Produce messages:
+* Deliver messages:

-        messenger.produce(destination, message)
+        freddy.deliver(destination, message)

     * destination is the recipient of the message
     * message is the contents of the message

-* Produce messages expecting explicit acknowledgement
+* Deliver messages expecting explicit acknowledgement

-        messenger.produce_with_ack(destination, message, timeout_seconds = 3) do |error|
+        freddy.deliver_with_ack(destination, message, timeout_seconds = 3) do |error|

   * If timeout_seconds pass without a response from the responder, then the callback is called with a timeout error.